riledigital/DVZ_amazonia/README.md

 - use CDN's to pull in libraries—we can use a proper NPM package.json later

 - it is possible to embed Observable notebooks!
+[Yes you can here is a working ex](https://observablehq.com/@observablehq/downloading-and-embedding-notebooks)

 Welcome to Glitch